 Why is this percentage of alums that give so important?
 If a small percentage of alums give, that says something not so good about the college or university.
 It says that the alums do not as a whole value their experience there, they do not feel that the institution is worthy of their support.
 An institution that gets strong alumni support is seen as a strong and very viable organization.
 This is all important in how colleges are rated, and potentially how much support they can gain from large institutional donors.
 If I am the head of a large charitable trust, and I am choosing between college A that receives support from 10% of its alums, and college B that gets support from 25% of its alums, I’m going to go with B–even if A is getting more money than B. Also, if a college is strongly supported by its alumni, it has an easier time recruiting new students (who hopefully become generous alumni donors), as well as top-notch faculty.
 It’s kind of like the circle of life, if you will.

 So, back to Principia.
-My class agent’s e-mail, which looked boiler plate to me–something that the alumni office pre-packaged for class agents to send out–does touch on the importance of this percentage of us alums who give.
+My class agent’s e-mail, which looked boiler plate to me: something that the alumni office pre-packaged for class agents to send out, does touch on the importance of this percentage of us alums who give.
 Right now, Principia receives support from approximately 20% of its alumni–which is actually fairly good.
 According to US News and World Report1, the top ranked educational institution in the United States for percentage of alumni giving is Princeton University with 62.6% of alums giving.
 The top liberal arts college (which would compare to Principia) is Williams College at 57.5%.
 The article goes on to state that, “$5.00 is counted the same as $500.00, as long as it came from a graduate who left the institution with a bachelor’s degree.”
-The top 10 schools range in percentage of 50.2 % on up to Princeton’s 62.6%.
+The top 10 schools range in percentage of 50.2% on up to Princeton’s 62.6%.
 The nationwide average is 13%, so Principia’s 20% is good–it’s well above average, although not in the stratosphere inhabited by Princeton or Williams.

 Many Prin alums are, like myself in the past, ones who just send $50.00 to $100.00, maybe upwards of $500.00.
-Important thing though is that a LOT of us have been sending something.
+The important thing though is that a lot of us have been sending something.
 The older classes, of course, are the ones that give the most (in dollars, and in percentage of class members who give).
 Younger classes such as mine are lower on both counts.
 My class (1993) has a 16% participation rate, well below the Prin average.
 I can’t speak to how many dollars come out of us, but it probably isn’t much.
 Most of us are in the age range of 42 – 45, still raising families, and staring down the gun barrel of sending our own kids to college, so large scale giving isn’t on our radar screens right now.
-Now, my dear class agent knows that I do not have kids, I just inherited some money, and I also have a good job, so I could potentially afford to send a few dollars, notwithstanding the fact that I get NO tax deduction for it, because, damn it all, the Canadian government doesn’t want to let me deduct donations to foreign charities on my taxes.
+Now, my dear class agent knows that I do not have kids, I just inherited some money, and I also have a good job, so I could potentially afford to send a few dollars, notwithstanding the fact that I get no tax deduction for it, because, damn it all, the Canadian government doesn’t want to let me deduct donations to foreign charities on my taxes.
 Oh well…guess I shoulda gone to college here.

 As I have stated, I will not give any money to Principia, and I have actively encouraged other classmates who feel as I do that Principia is holding to a bigoted policy that is NOT rooted in any of Mary Baker Eddy’s teachings, to not give anything either.
 If we can drive that percentage of alumni support low enough, the trustees will listen.
 Right now, they’re listening to the older, conservative donors who support this policy.
 Fight fire with fire, I say, and hit them where it hurts–the bank account and the statistics.
 Even though I am no longer a Christian Scientist, I am willing to send some money to Prin IF they change their policy regarding homosexual students.
 The Principia Trustees have had a meeting about the policy against homosexuals, and apparently they’re setting up a committee to look into the issue.
 I think eventually the policy will change, other anachronistic policies at Prin have gone by the wayside in the past, but I am not optimistic that it will happen soon, or easily.